mkowsiak/minecraft-server/README.md

 /dev/sdb1 /media/minecraft-backup vfat dmask=000,fmask=111 0 0
 ```

-Once you have everything in place, create simple script that will run the backup of your files
+Once you have everything in place, create simple script that will run the backup of your files (you can find this script in the repository as well).

 ```
 #!/bin/bash